 Duane retraction syndrome is present from birth, even if it is not recognized during infancy.
 An abnormal head posture and strabismus are often visible in old photographs taken in early childhood.

 In 90% of cases, the patient has no family history of Duane syndrome.
 Ten percent of patients will have an affected family member and these tend to be cases where both eyes are involved.
-There is currently no test that can determine whether a patient has a hereditary form.

 Duane syndrome is often characterized by whether the primary abnormality is a reduced ability to turn the affected eye(s) outward (type I), inward (type II), or both (type III).
 Type I is the most common form of Duane syndrome. and affected patients will characteristically have a head turn towards the involved side, and will appear esotropic (crossing inward) in straight ahead gaze.